Longwater1234/WedemyServer/README.md

 This project uses Redis for 2 main tasks: Caching, and Storing login sessions.
 You can download latest Redis (macOS & Linux) from https://redis.io/download.
 Windows users may download the latest native installer (.msi) from [this GitHub repo](https://github.com/tporadowski/redis/releases).
-Alternatively, you could get its Docker image.
+Alternatively, you could pull its Docker image.
 Another option, you could try Redis Cloud at: https://redis.com/try-free/.
-Remember to replace redis credentials inside `application.yml` (or ENV variables) to match your running Redis instance.
+Remember to replace Redis credentials inside `application.yml` (or ENV variables).

 | Tip 💡 | Redis now has an OFFICIAL cross-platform desktop GUI client: RedisInsight.
 Download it free from [here](https://redis.com/redis-enterprise/redis-insight/) |
 |--------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------|